-CPMT-1352 Networking Essentials (3 Credits)
+CPMT-1352 Networking Essentials (3 credits)

 Introduction to basic networking concepts, terminology, and tasks involved in network support and administration.
 Topics include network topologies, protocols, and standards.
 Construct small, peer-to-peer networks to examine network protocols and troubleshooting techniques.
 Preparation course to challenge the CompTIA® Network+ certification test.
+Prerequisite: CPMT1351

-CPMT-2398: Introductory Certifications (3 Credits)
+CPMT-2398: Introductory Certifications (3 credits)

 This course provides a comprehensive review and knowledge assessment necessary for attaining the COMPTIA® Network+ Certification.
 A series of assessment exams will be used to validate a student's understanding of the common body of knowledge acquired in the prerequisite network technology courses.
 Hands-on network design, implementation, and troubleshooting are used for skills demonstration and assessment.
-Course includes individual and group projects.
+The course includes individual and group projects.
+Prerequisite: CPMT1351

-CPMT-2399: Intermediate Certifications (3 Credits)
+CPMT-2399: Intermediate Certifications (3 credits)

 This course provides a comprehensive review and knowledge assessment necessary for attaining the COMPTIA® Security+ Certification.
 A series of assessment exams will be used to validate a student's understanding of the common body of knowledge acquired in the prerequisite computer network and information security technology courses.
 Hands-on secure network design, demonstration of tradecraft relevant tool utilization, basic vulnerability analysis methods, and troubleshooting are used for skills demonstration and assessment.
-Course includes individual and group projects.
+The course includes individual and group projects.
+Prerequisite: CPMT2398

-CPMT-4383: Advanced Certifications-Cyber Security (3 Credits)
+CPMT-4383: Advanced Certifications-Cyber Security (3 credits)